froala/react-froala-wysiwyg/README.md

 ReactDOM.render(<FroalaEditor tag='textarea'/>, document.getElementById('editor'));
 ```

-#### 2. Make sure you have the right Webpack settings for loading the CSS files and Font Awesome .
+#### 2. Make sure you have the right Webpack settings for loading the CSS files.

 #### Webpack <= 3
 ```js